DrGBL/WES.WGS/README.md

 `04.selectAncestry.sh`: subsets samples from a specific ancestry as obtained in the previous function (here I used europeans as an example)

+`06.splitChrom.sh`: here I split the vcf file by chromosome, as the next few functions were too slow otherwise.

+`07.finalAnnot.sh`: uses VEP to annotate variants.
+This requires the dbNSFP plugins.

 ***Functions below are in process of active update (Jan 31, 2020)***

-`07.PCA.sh`: calculates common and rare variant PCAs for your selected samples
+`07.PCA.sh`: calculates common and rare variant PCAs for your selected samples, to be used in the covar input file in regenie.

-`08.splitChrom.sh`: here I split the vcf file by chromosome, as the next few functions were too slow otherwise.

-`09.finalAnnot.sh`: uses VEP to annotate variants.
-This requires LOFTEE and dbNSFP plugins.

 `10.WGS.vcf.to.plink.sh`: this transforms the full VCF file in plink format, and removes the rare variants.
 This will be used for step 1 of regenie (which does not use Firth regression)